pikuskrystian/DC_Motor_Control/README.md

 ## Description of the project

-As part of the project, we have designed and implemented complete linear guide controller, with the following functionalities:
+As part of the project, I have designed and implemented complete linear guide controller, with the following functionalities:
 <br>